Marilyn Musgrave: Other issues

 Musgrave is a staunch advocate of a federal prohibition of online poker.
 In 2006, she cosponsored H.R.
 4777, the Internet Gambling Prohibition Act.
 In June 2008, Musgrave voted with the House Democrats and a minority of Republicans to save energy though the use of public transportation.

 Interest group ratings

-The National Rifle Association Political Victory Fund, the political action committee of the National Rifle Association, gives Musgrave an 'A' for her support of pro-gun issues facing Congress.
+The NRA Political Victory Fund gave Musgrave an 'A' for her support of pro-gun issues facing Congress.
 The NRA-PVF states than an 'A' for Musgrave indicates that she is solidly 'pro-gun' and that she has "supported NRA positions on key votes."

 The Center for Christian Statesmanship, founded by D. James Kennedy of Coral Ridge Ministries, awarded Musgrave the "Distinguished Christian Statesman Award" in 2005.

 The Christian Coalition has ranked Musgrave's voting record at '100%' in support of the pro-Christian Coalition legislation listed on their scorecard.
 The Christian Coalition was founded in 1989 by Pat Robertson and is dedicated to helping give conservative Christians a voice in their government.